apify/apify-docs/content/academy/scraping_shadow_doms.md

 ---
-title: Scraping sites with a shadow DOM
+title: How to scrape sites with a shadow DOM
 description: The shadow DOM enables the isolation of web components, but causes problems for those building web scrapers.
 Here's an easy workaround.
 menuWeight: 15
 category: tutorials